-- · appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - · determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible audit and non-audit services; - · monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our consolidated financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC;
+- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - · determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible audit and non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our consolidated financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC;

-- reviews our critical accounting policies and estimates; and - reviews the audit committee charter and the committee's performance.
+- · reviews our critical accounting policies and estimates; and - reviews the audit committee charter and the committee's performance.

-The current members of our audit committee are Messrs.
-Mott and Rodgers and Dr. Ringold.
+From January until June 2015, the members of our audit committee were Messrs.
+Mott and Rodgers and Dr. Ringold, with Mr. Rodgers serving as the chairperson of the committee.
+In June 2015, following Mr. Mott's resignation from the audit committee, our board of directors appointed Dr. Jenkins to serve as a member of the audit committee.
+In March 2016, the Board approved a change in the composition of our audit committee.
+Following such change, the current members of our audit committee are Messrs.
+Rodgers and Bertrand and Dr. Jenkins.
 Mr. Rodgers serves as the chairperson of the committee.
-After the 2015 Annual Meeting, we expect that our audit committee will be composed of Mr. Rodgers, as chairman, Mr. Mott and Dr. Ringold.
+After the 2016 Annual Meeting, we expect that our audit committee will continue to be composed of Mr. Rodgers, as chairman, Mr. Bertrand and Dr. Jenkins.

-Each of the current members of our audit committee, as well as the expected members of our audit committee after the 2015 Annual Meeting, meets or will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
+Each of the members of our audit committee during 2015 met, and each of the current members of our audit committee, as well as the expected members of our audit committee after the 2016 Annual Meeting, meets or will meet, the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
 Our board of directors has determined that Mr. Rodgers is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
 Under the rules of the SEC, members of the audit committee must also meet heightened independence standards.
 Our board of directors has determined that each of Messrs.
-Mott and Rodgers and Dr. Ringold are independent under the heightened independence standards under the applicable rules of NASDAQ.
-Our audit committee has been established in accordance with the rules and regulations of the Exchange Act.
+Rodgers and Bertrand and Dr. Jenkins is, and each of Messrs.
+Mott and Rodgers and Drs.
+Ringold and Jenkins during 2015 was, an "independent director" under the heightened independence standards under the applicable rules of the SEC and regulations of the Exchange Act.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
 A copy of the audit committee charter is available to security holders on the Company's website at http://ir.ardelyx.com/corporate-governance.cfm.